 In California fully or partially dependent relations of the deceased qualify for financial support.
 In general, a worker’s dependents fall into two separate categories – total dependents and partial dependents.
 Total dependents are those family members who totally depended on the worker for care and financial support.
 Partial dependents are those family members who partially depended on the worker for care and financial support.
-One needs to establish that they were member or the deceased employee’s household or were financially dependent on them.
-These include spouse, children (adopted and step-children included), grand children, siblings, parents, grandparents, nephews/nieces/, uncles/aunts.
-Surviving spouse earning less than $30,000 a year, children below 18 years of age or those mentally or physicallyincapacitated are considered total dependants.
+One needs to establish that they were members of the deceased employee’s household or were financially dependent on them.
+These include spouse, children (adopted and step-children included), grandchildren, siblings, parents, grandparents, nephews/nieces/, uncles/aunts.
+Surviving spouses earning less than $30,000 a year, children below 18 years of age, or those mentally or physically incapacitated are considered total dependants.
 Apart from this parents who lived with the deceased person earning less than $30,000 a year also qualify as total dependants.

 How much are you entitled to receive?